r3ki3g/PHP-Simple-text-file-database-like-system-with-create-edit-loop-through-records-modify-delete/README.md

-# PHP - Simple data - table system with CREATE, RETRIVE, EDIT & DELETE
+# PHP - Simple data - table system with CREATE, RETRIEVE, EDIT & DELETE

 ## Server side database for a smaller website!
 Using a SQL database for a small website is a waste of effort and speed.Here I have made a function set that can manage your data-tables in a easy and fast manner.